The top Kenny Chesney songs, ranked.

 7. “Old Blue Chair”

-One of the few songs Chesney wrote by himself, “Old Blue Chair” appears on both 2004’s When The Sun Goes Down and his “side project,” 2005’s Be As You Are (Songs From An Old Blue Chair).
+One of the few Kenny Chesney songs he wrote by himself, “Old Blue Chair” appears on both 2004’s When The Sun Goes Down and his “side project,” 2005’s Be As You Are (Songs From An Old Blue Chair).
 The tune never got single treatment on either record (the latter wasn’t never actually meant to really be a “proper” release).
 But it’s one of Chesney’s most heartfelt songs, and being one of few penned entirely by himself, you know it means a lot to him.
 In fact, he even named his spirits company “Blue Chair Bay” and continually referenced the item in other songs.

 6. “Don’t Blink”